BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 In case the channel open failed
 - MUST set open.state to `FAILED` and open.fail_reason to `CHANNEL_REJECTED_BY_DESTINATION`.

-### 5 Update channel state
+### 5 Channel Object

-Todo: Describe channel state.
+Todo: Describe channel object.
 Might be simplified or simply unnecessary.

 - `channel` must contain the opened channel information.
 Must be null if the channel opening transaction has not been published yet.